dvaerum/pipe2drive/README.md

 The first time using pipe2drive, you will have to create a token.
 This token is stored here `~/.config/pipe2drive/client_token.json` or you can pick a different location by using the option `--token <FILE>`

-When using pipe to upload a file to Drive to one think you have to do is the select the size of the file you are uploading.
-Of course, you may not know the size, since you are probably uploading data while it is being created.
-That is okay you can use an estimate.
+When using pipe to upload a file to Drive.
+One thing you have to do is selecting the size of the file you are uploading.
+Of course, you may not know the size since you are probably uploading data while it is being created.
+That is okay, you can use an estimate.

-If the data you are uploading is bigger then you estimate, multiple files will be uploaded.
-The first file will be renamed to FILE_NAME.000, the next file will be name FILE_NAME.001 and so on until all the data is uploaded.
+If the data you are uploading is bigger than you estimated, multiple files will be uploaded.
+The first file will be renamed to FILE_NAME.000, the next file will be named FILE_NAME.001 and so on until all the data is uploaded.

-If the data is less when you estimated, the file will be uploaded and the difference between you estimated and the acctually size will be fill with the value NULL (0x00).
+If the data is less than you estimated, the file will be uploaded and the difference between what you estimated and the actual size will be filled with the value NULLs (0x00).
 This has to happen in order to complete the upload.

 ## Help Menu